simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 Leave any other classes that are there if they are needed.
 Run the Puppet agent on the LDAP server until it runs cleanly.
 Run the agent on the Puppet server.
-Once all the other clients update against the Puppet server, they will be able to authenticate against the LDAP server.
+Once all the other clients update against the Puppet master, they will be able to authenticate against the LDAP server.
 Adding users and groups is described in the :ref:`User_Management`.